Pattern Matching in C#

 The “is” operator is available from the first version of C# and it is used to check whether an object is compatible with a specific type or not.
 For example, if a specific interface is implemented, or if the type of the object derives from a base class or not.
 The result of this operator is true or false.
 If this is not clear at the moment then don’t worry, we will try to understand this with some examples.

 Let us understand how to implement Pattern Matching in C# using the “is” expression with an example.
-First, create one class with the name Shape and then create four classes with the names Shape, Circle, Rectangle, and Tringle as shown below.
+First, create one class with the name Shape, and then create three derived classes with the names Circle, Rectangle, and Tringle as shown below.
 The following code is very straightforward.
-Here, we have created one base class i.e. Shape, and three derived classes i.e Rectangle, Circle, and Triangle, and all these classes are derived from the base Shape class.
-Further, if you notice, we have created some properties within each derived class and initialize the properties using the class constructor.
+Here, we have created one base class i.e. Shape, and three derived classes i.e. Rectangle, Circle, and Triangle, and all these classes are derived from the base Shape class.
+Further, if you notice, we have created some properties within each derived class and initialized the properties using the class constructor.

 using System;